 In our previous posts we have discussed “pagan” and “gnostic” influences in Coptic language magic, so readers would be forgiven for thinking that all such texts are full of Greek, Egyptian and Sethian deities.
 The bulk of our manuscripts, however, date to between the fifth and eleventh centuries CE, a period for most of which the majority of Egyptians were, at least nominally, adherents to some form of orthodox Christianity.
 Christianity was the dominant worldview, and the magical texts therefore reflect this, and seem to adhere to some kind of Christianity, even if they are not always strictly orthodox.
 But what does this “Christian magic” look like?

-Although it is in better condition than most, AMS 9 resembles several other codices from the Theban region, among them BM EA 71005 (6th-7th century CE), which contains a narrative attributed to Shenoute of Atripe
+Although it is in better condition than most, AMS 9 resembles several other codices from the Theban region, among them BM EA 71005 (6th-7th century CE), which contains a narrative concerning Shenoute of Atripe

 The codex itself is a handbook containing a series of texts intended to be copied as amulets.
 The first of these is a prayer attributed to “Gregory the Great”.
 This “Gregory” is probably one of two saints from Cappadocia in modern Turkey – either Gregory Thaumatourgos (“the wonder-worker”, ca. 212-270 CE) or Gregory of Nazianzus (ca. 329-389 CE); a Greek parallel to the prayer suggests that it is probably the first of these.
 The prayer itself begins with a discussion of its powers and use: